Lake B.C. is located on Highway 20, 114 kilometres

 is a popular Kokanee fishery with sizes averaging 14-16

 inches.
 Nearby Martin Lake is located 10 minutes

 north of Tatla Lake and is stocked with Rainbow

 Trout.
 It's a popular horseback riding, swimming and

 winter recreation area.

-accommodations and activities in Tatla Lake and Bluff
+accommodations and activities in Tatla Lake, Bluff

-Lake, please go to Tatla
+Lake, and Eagle Lake, please go to Tatla